opensearch-project/documentation-website/_dashboards/quickstart.md

 Interactive dashboards allow you to analyze data in more depth and filter it in several ways.
 With **Dashboards**, you can use dashboard-level filters to directly interact with data.

-Use the **[Flights] Global Flight Dashboard** dashboard and follow these steps to further analyze and filter the sample flight data:
+Using the **[Flights] Global Flight Dashboard** dashboard, follow these steps to further analyze and filter the sample flight data:

 1. On the **[Flights] Airline Carrier** panel, choose **OpenSearch-Air**.
 The dashboard updates automatically.
 2. Choose **Save** to save the customized dashboard.